 - The local people really value the wildness of this coastal park and its historic significance - please respect them by taking away your rubbish.

 - The community especially want to protect the nesting areas of birds and the protective beach crest from erosion.
-Therefore public vehicle access is not permitted along the coast at East Clive between the Tukituki Estuary and the Ngaruroro River mouth at Awatoto.
-You are welcome to walk through but take care where you put your feet and do not disturb birds or seals.
+So public vehicle access is not permitted along the coast at East Clive between the Tukituki Estuary and the Ngaruroro River mouth at Awatoto.
+You may walk through but take care where you put your feet and do not disturb birds or seals.

-- Enjoy their water sports and fishing in safety but take note that Hawke's Bay Navigation Safety Bylaws apply in the rivers and restrict activities to specific zones in the Waitangi Estuary-Clive-Ngaruroro.
+- Enjoy the water sports and fishing in safety but take note be aware that Hawke's Bay Navigation Safety Bylaws apply in the rivers and restrict activities to specific zones in the Waitangi Estuary-Clive-Ngaruroro.

-- There are no toilets within the park itself (the nearest is at Evers-Swindell Park in Clive)
+- There are no toilets within the park itself (however they are at Evers-Swindell Park in Clive)

-- The parking areas can be remote so please take care - lock your vehicle and take valuables with you.
+- The parking areas can be remote so please lock your vehicle and take valuables with you.

-The historic part of Waitangi Regional Park at Awatoto has been transformed into a gateway icon for Napier and Hastings communities to enjoy.
-Check out this video to see more about what has been done in this scenic space.
+Fittingly, the northern end has been transformed into a gateway icon for Napier and Hastings communities and you can view this video to see what has been done in this scenic space.